arangodb/docs/3.11/graphs-general-graphs-management.md

 ### Update an Edge

-Updates the data of an edge in collection *edgeCollectionName*
+Updates the data of an edge in collection `edgeCollectionName`.

 `graph.edgeCollectionName.update(edgeId, data, options)`

 - `edgeId` (string):
-  *_id* attribute of the edge
+  `_id` attribute of the edge
 - `data` (object, _optional_):
   JSON data of the edge
 - `options` (object, _optional_):